DieynabouD/CSE3901-Project/README.md

 ---

 The Advanced Arithmetic Calculator is a GUI-based calculator built using the TK package for Python.
+It implementes arithmetic, trigonometric, logarithmic, and power functions.
 It performs basic arithmetic operations as well as advanced calculations such as finding squares and even numbers.
+Moreover, it evaluates arithmetic expressions with proper operator precedence.
 This project also integrates file functions that allow saving results to a file for further use.
 This project was developed by Dieynabou Diallo, Jana Abedeljaber, Noelle Marcy, Yutong Ye.